How to Brush

 There are so many products on the market that choosing the right one can be difficult.
 Here are some suggestions for selecting dental care products that will work for most patients:

-- Automatic and "high-tech" electronic toothbrushes are safe and effective for the majority of users.
-Oral irrigators (water spraying devices) will rinse your mouth thoroughly, but will not remove plaque.
-You need to brush and floss in conjunction with the irrigator.
-We see excellent results with the electric toothbrushes “Rotadent” and “Interplak.”
+- Automatic or electronic toothbrushes are safe and effective for the majority of users.
+Oral irrigators (water spraying devices) can aid in rinsing and removing food particles, but do not adequately remove plaque.
+You need to brush and floss in conjunction with an irrigator for best results.
+We have seen excellent results with electric toothbrushes from Oral-B and Sonicare.

-- Tartar control toothpastes will reduce tartar above the gum line, but because gum disease starts below the gum line, these products have not been proven to reduce the early stage of gum disease.
+- Tartar control toothpastes may reduce tartar above the gum line, but because gum disease occurs below the gum line, these products have not been proven to reduce the early stages of gum disease.

-Dr. Goodner or Dr. Roberts is the best person to help you select the right products that are best for you.
+Dr. Roberts and Dr. Goodner can help you select techniques or products that are best for you.